rancilio-pid/clevercoffee/README.md

 1. Many tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).

 # ATTENTION:
-- EEPROM has changed.
-Therefore you have to connect to blynk at least once after flashing, and manually set correct settings in blynk app (see screenshots for default values).
 - This software is tested thoroughly with the pid-only hardware solution on Silvia 5e, and with a permanently run full-hardware solution on an 10 year old Silvia.
 I am grateful for any further feedback.
 - Please monitor our maschine's temperature closely the first few run times.
 The muti-state pid controller should never lead to temperatures greater than 5 degress above setpoint!